krzko/setup-telemetry/README.md

 This action provides a consistent and accessible method to retrieve these values for further use in your workflow, which is especially useful in complex workflows where these values need to be explicitly managed or passed between jobs.

 Trace IDs and job span IDs are generated in a deterministic fashion from the associated run ID and run attempt, with job span IDs also incorporating the job name.
 This deterministic generation ensures consistent and predictable identifiers for tracing and telemetry across workflow executions.

+## GitHub Actions Receiver

+The GitHub Actions Receiver processes GitHub Actions webhook events to observe workflows and jobs.
+It handles `workflow_job` and `workflow_run` event payloads, transforming them into trace telemetry.
+This allows the observation of workflow execution times, success, and failure rates.
+If a secret is configured (recommended), it validates the payload ensuring data integrity before processing.

 ## Usage